Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

 1. **Power-on operator**

     The power-on operator will detect nodes with a `power-on-pending` status.
+If root file system provider is the Scalable Boot Provisioning Service (`SBPS`), then the power-on operator will notify SBPS that the root file system needs to be projected.
+It will do this by tagging the image with `sbps-project: true` using the Image Management Service (IMS).
-The power-on operator first sets the desired boot artifacts in BSS.
+     Then, the power-on operator sets the desired boot artifacts in BSS.
     If configuration is enabled for the node, the power-on operator will also call CFS to set the desired configuration and disable the node with CFS.
     The node must be disabled within CFS so that CFS does not try to configure node until it has booted.
     The power-on operator then calls PCS to power-on the node.